DirtBagXon/hypseus_singe_data/README.md

 ### Recoding Singe 2 mp4 video files for Hypseus Singe

-Singe 2 files in this repository are mostly based around the first release of Singe 2 games on archive.org \
+Singe 2 game files in this repository are mostly based around the first release of Singe 2 games on archive.org \
 Check ``FRAMEINFO.md`` for the required video for each game, it may be situated elsewhere.

 Newer games, like Altered Carbon, will work from current releases as they were not original release games.